ozgurgulerx/learnaks/01-Launch AKS Cluster with Terraform/README.md

   "password": "zzzzz",
   "tenant": "ttttt"
 }`
+Copy the output (service principal credentials) to be used for the following steps...

 2. Define terraform service principal credentials in bash environment variables. \
-This is throughly explained in Ref 1. below.
+(This is throughly explained in Ref 1. below.)

 It is important to correctly map the ouputs of "azure ad sp create" into bash environment variables and later into the prodivers block in providers.tf. \
 Quick heads up for appID being mapped into clientID. \

-export ARM_SUBSCRIPTION_ID="[subscription ID of your account]" \
+export ARM_SUBSCRIPTION_ID="[subscription ID of your Azure account]" \
 export ARM_TENANT_ID="tttt" \
 export ARM_CLIENT_ID="xxxx" \
-export ARM_CLIENT_SECRET="zzzzz" \
+export ARM_CLIENT_SECRET="zzzz" \

 Once these are done you can move to Ref 2 and follow steps 3, 4...\

 3. Create providers.tf and embed your terraform principal credentials into the file.\

+Add the following block at the bottom of the file... provider "azurerm" {
+  features {}

+  subscription_id   = "[subcription ID of your Azure account]" tenant_id         = "tttt"
+  client_id         = "xxxx"
+  client_secret     = "zzzz"
+}

 4. Create main.tf, variables.tf, outputs.tf as explained in the doc.\

 5. Once everything is in place you can run terraform plan to create an execution plan.\

 `terraform plan -out main.tfplan` \
 and finally run the execution plan to create your AKS cluster on Azure.\
 `terraform apply main.tfplan`

 ### References: